rdelrosario/xamarin-plugins/Geofence/README.md

 ##### CrossGeofence Features

-This are special features you can enable or change values
+This are special features you can enable or change values.
+By default plugin uses Balanced Power Priority.

 ```csharp
     //Set the Priority for the Geofence Tracking Location Accuracy